 Arrested for a sex crime?
 Contact Parks & Braxton, PA.

-If you have been arrested for a sex crime such as sexual battery, indecent exposure, molestation, or for any other sex offense, or if you failed to register as a sex offender after a conviction, you are urged to contact a Miami criminal defense attorney from Parks & Braxton, PA.
+molestation, or for any other sex offense, or if you failed to register as a sex offender after a conviction, you are urged to contact a Miami criminal defense attorney from Parks & Braxton, PA.
 In a free case evaluation, we can answer your questions and explain which legal strategies we would use in your defense.
-Call our office today at (888) 460-7373!